-Many of the tummy tuck patients at our Denver practice are ideal candidates because they’re in great overall health thanks to their demanding exercise regimens.
+Many of the men and women considering tummy tuck surgery who come to us from Denver, Colorado Springs, and Fort Collins are ideal candidates because they’re in great overall health thanks to their demanding exercise regimens.
 For people dedicated to intense workouts, such as distance running or CrossFit® training, recovery after a tummy tuck makes them a bit antsy, and they want to know when they can resume high levels of exercise.

 To help patients plan their workout schedules, we always provide a general timeline that explains when it’s safe to resume certain types of activities after plastic surgery.
 In an earlier blog post, we described the steps that patients should follow during recovery from a Mommy Makeover procedure (which typically includes tummy tuck surgery).
 When it comes to factoring in levels of physical activity, however, intensity varies dramatically from person to person.
 Therefore, pinpointing when it’s okay to return to the gym depends on your exercise habits.

 What is a tummy tuck?
 How painful is a tummy tuck?

 Of the most common plastic surgery procedures, tummy tuck recovery is probably the least comfortable.
 A tummy tuck, or abdominoplasty, involves removing excess fat and skin from your abdomen below the bellybutton.
 In doing so, the surgeon tightens the connective tissue in that area and re-creates an aesthetically attractive belly button.
 The result is a flatter, smoother tummy.

 In this blog post, we’ll look at the unique situations of our abdominoplasty patients in Denver who participate in more strenuous exercises.
 The particulars of when to resume each type of activity vary because, for example, the strain on abdominal muscles from distance running is different than from swimming.